chantzos/__/README.md

 In fact, the application is an editable shell or an editor with a shell logic,
 because the machine that creates/draws windows and holds the structures, is the
 same that does editing.
-As a another fact, the underline code is exactly the same for all applications
+As another fact, the underline code is exactly the same for all applications
 (usually only the relative readline code unit is changing and some times the pager
 bindings).
 The other difference is important (the role that every application
 carries at the invocation) and here is why:

 At the invocation an application checks the environment and if it's not derived
 from another instance then becomes the process leader.
 Any application can play that role.
 Applications by default, can have independent images (windows) of themselves (like
 tabs), unless the application forbids it (like the simple network manager which is
 activated with the --devel command line switch and is called as __netm, but which